svenbonnaud/site_api_pokemon/README.md

-# site_api_pokemon
+# Site API Pokemon

-## What the project do ?
+## What does the project do ?

-It's a project in HTML, CSS, and JavaScript
-This site is a Pokédex where you can explore Pokémon, view their types, generations, and weaknesses. that base on the api pokemon.
+It's a project build with HTML, CSS, and JavaScript This site is a Pokédex where you can explore Pokémon, view their types, generations, and weaknesses. which is based on the Pokémon API.

-## feature
+## Feature
 - Apply filters to the Pokédex to narrow down your search.
 - Search for a specific Pokémon by its name.